 In May Congress decides that royal government should end and government should be 'under the authority of the people'.
 Colonies draw up state constitutions to replace their charters.
-In July the Declaration of Independence is signed.
+On 4 July the Declaration of Independence is adopted by the Continental Congress.

 Life in 18th Century Colonial America